-- Sarah Murphy has set up a living trust that holds Sarah's principal residence, stock in several companies that do business in the jurisdiction, and a rental home in the agency's jurisdiction.
-Since Sarah is the trustor and can revoke or terminate the trust, Sarah must disclose any stock worth \$2,000 or more and the rental home on Schedule A-2.
-Sarah's residence is not reportable because it is used exclusively as a personal residence. - Chao Yee is listed as a beneficiary in a family's trust.
-However, Chao does not presently receive income from the trust, nor an irrevocable future right to receive income or principal.
-Therefore, Chao is not required to disclose any assets contained in the family trust.
+- Sarah Murphy has set up a living trust that holds her-Sarah's principal residence, stock in several companies that do business in her-the jurisdiction, and a rental home in herthe agency's jurisdiction.
+Since Sarah is the trustor and can revoke or terminate the trust, she Sarah must disclose any stock worth \$2,000 or more and the rental home on Schedule A-2.
+Sarah's residence is not reportable because it is used exclusively as her a personal residence. - Chao Yee is listed as a beneficiary in his grandparents' a family's trust.
+However, Chao does not presently receive income from the trust, nor does he have an irrevocable future right to receive income or principal.
+Therefore, Chao is not required to disclose any assets contained in his grandparents' the family trust.